Trichomonas vaginalis: Genome sequencing and statistics

-The Trichomonas vaginalis genome is approximately 160 megabases in size – ten times larger than predicted from earlier gel-based chromosome sizing.
+The T. vaginalis genome is approximately 160 megabases in size – ten times larger than predicted from earlier gel-based chromosome sizing.
 (The human genome is ~3.5 gigabases by comparison.)
-As much as two-thirds of the Trichomonas vaginalis sequence consists of repetitive and transposable elements, indicative of a recent drastic, evolutionarily expansion of the genome.
+As much as two-thirds of the genome consists of repetitive and transposable elements, indicative of a recent drastic, evolutionarily expansion of the genome.
 The total number of predicted protein-coding genes is ~60,000, with the genome being around 65% repetitive (virus-like, transposon-like, retrotransposon-like, and unclassified repeats, all with high copy number and low polymorphism).
 Approximately 26,000 of the protein-coding genes have been classed as 'evidence-supported' (similar either to known proteins, or to expressed sequence tags), while the remainder have no known function.
 These extraordinary genome statistics are likely to change downward as the genome sequence, currently very fragmented due to the difficulty of ordering repetitive DNA, is assembled into chromosomes, and as more transcription data (expressed sequence tags, microarrays) accumulate.

 TrichDB.org was launched as a free, public genomic data repository and retrieval service devoted to genome-scale trichomonad data.
-The site currently contains all of the Trichomonas vaginalis sequence project data, several expressed sequence tag libraries, and tools for data mining and display.
-TrichDB is part of the EupathDB functional genomics database project funded by the National Institutes of Health and National Institute of Allergy and Infectious Diseases.
+The site currently contains all of the T. vaginalis sequence project data, several expressed sequence tag libraries, and tools for data mining and display.
+TrichDB is part of the EupathDB functional genomics database project funded by the National Institutes of Health and the National Institute of Allergy and Infectious Diseases.